markusthilo/FallbackImager/README.md

 ### ZipImager
 Using the Python library *zipfile* this module generates an ZIP archive from a source file structure.
 The process is robust to unreadable paths and a TSV path list is generated.

+### HashedCopy
+Copies files and verifies by md5 and sha256.
+Filenames and hashes are stored as TSV.

 ### Sqlite
 The Sqlite module uses the Python library *sqlite3*.
 It can show the structure of a *.db* file ("Dump schema") or dump the content as CSV/TSV ("Dump content").
 In addition SQL code can be executed ("Execute SQL") by the library.
 An alternative method is implemented ("Alternative") that is designed to generate a *.db* file from a MySQL dump file in case *sqlite3* fails.